francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 The Maximum Message Size field defines the maximum size in bytes of SSH messages.

-The remaining bytes of the stream are interpreted as a sequence of SSH messages.
+The remaining bytes of the stream are interpreted as a sequence of messages.
 Their format and length can vary depending on the message type (see {{messages}}).